curol/go-net/README.md

 # Network

-Package network is an experimental package for basic network I/O.
+This package is experimental for research & development in networking and I/O.

-Its primary job is to wrap existing implementations of such network primitives, such as those in package net, into shared public interfaces that abstract the functionality.
+Its primary job is to develop simplified networking implementations, wrap existing implementations of such network primitives, such as those in package net, into shared public interfaces that abstract the functionality.

 ## Connection